j201/windows-shortcuts/README.md

 ### Create, edit, and query Windows shortcuts (.lnk files)
 A Node.js API for [shortcut.exe](http://www.optimumx.com/downloads.html) by Optimum X.

+Note that this will not work for Electron apps - the [`shell.writeShortcutLink` or `shell.readShortcutLink` function](https://www.electronjs.org/docs/api/shell#shellreadshortcutlinkshortcutpath-windows) should be used instead.

 ## Simple Usage Example

 Creating a shortcut to notepad.exe in the current user's Start Menu: